lncm/lncm.github.io/src/data/project/accepting-bitcoin.md

 If you really need a specific format for your accountant (or accounting software package) then you will probably have to look at several different payment solutions until you find one that delivers exactly that.

+### Country-by-country warnings

+#### Germany

+In Germany, commercial payment processors are not generally authorised by the regulatory authorities.
+If you're accepting Bitcoin payments in Germany, you'll therefore have to use a self-hosted solution like BTCPayServer.

 ### Further Reading